Hội An (city): Decline and modern era

 In the early 20th century, despite losing its port function, Hội An remained Quảng Nam's urban and administrative center.
 When the Quảng Nam-Đà Nẵng Province was established in 1976, Đà Nẵng became the provincial capital, and Hội An faded into obscurity.
 Fortunately, this spared the town from Vietnam's rapid 20th-century urbanization.

 Between 1907 and 1915, Tramway de l’Îlot de l’Observatoire operated from Đà Nẵng.
 As Đà Nẵng became the new centre of trade, and with maintenance difficulties, the tramway ended its operations.

-In May 1945, a group of 11 civilians of the resistance movement, including the composer La Hoi, were executed by the Japanese imperial army.
-In August, Hoi An became one of the earliest towns to seize power.
+In May 1945, a group of 11 civilians of the resistance movement, including the composer La Hối, were executed by the Japanese imperial army.
+In August, Hội An became one of the earliest towns to seize power.

 Local historians also say that Hội An lost its status as a desirable trade port due to the silting up of the river mouth.
 The result was that Hội An remained almost untouched by the changes to Vietnam over the next 200 years.

 The efforts to revive the city were only done in the 1990s by a Polish architect and conservator from Lublin and influential cultural educator, Kazimierz Kwiatkowski, who finally brought back Hội An to the world.
 There is a statue of the Polish architect in the city, and remains a symbol of the relationship between Poland and Vietnam, which share many historical similarities despite their distance.

 Today, the town is a tourist attraction because of its history, traditional architecture, and crafts such as textiles and ceramics.
 Many bars, hotels, and resorts have been constructed both in Hội An and the surrounding area.
 The port mouth and boats are still used for both fishing and tourism.